If only as a warning to others.

 Note to self: hook up the RTL-SDR and see what the splatter looks like.

-Update: other radios have the same effect – so it appears it’s the shredder’s reaction and not specifically the DMX’s fault.
+Update: other radios have the same effect – so it appears it’s the shredder’s problem and not specifically the DMX’s fault.

 Finally!
 Something positive to say!